cedlemo/ruby-clangc/README.md

 ruby bindings to the clang C interface

 This is free software shared under the GNU GPL 3.
-Those bindings are works with Clang v3.5 to v3.7.1 on ArchLinux.
+Those bindings work with Clang v3.5 to v3.7.1 on ArchLinux.

 ## Installation: